grafana/alloy/docs/sources/tutorials/first-components-and-stdlib.md

 ```

 Try modifying the pipeline to scrape metrics from the Redis exporter.
-You can refer to the [prometheus.exporter.redis][] component documentation for more information on how to configure it.
+You can refer to the [`prometheus.exporter.redis`][prometheus.exporter.redis] component documentation for more information on how to configure it.

 To give a visual hint, you want to create a pipeline that looks like this:

 {{< figure src="/media/docs/alloy/diagram-example-pipeline-exercise-alloy.png" alt="Exercise pipeline, with a scrape, unix_exporter, redis_exporter, and remote_write component" >}}

 {{< admonition type="tip" >}}
-Refer to the [array.concat][] standard library function for information about combining lists of values into a single list.
+Refer to the [`array.concat`][array.concat] standard library function for information about combining lists of values into a single list.

 [array.concat]: ../../reference/stdlib/array/
 {{< /admonition >}}